 Moreover, because the University’s business is so diverse and complex, it is not possible to capture every possible conflict in the appended form.
 SEAS exempt employees must be alert to areas of conflict that may be novel or unusual or particular to their functions.
-SEAS exempt employees who have questions about how this Policy applies to a particular situation, or about the Disclosure Statement itself, should seek advice from the Director of Human Resources.
+SEAS exempt employees who have questions about how this Policy applies to a particular situation, or about the Disclosure Statement itself, should seek advice from the Assistant Dean for Human Resources.

 For more information, see the Conflicts of Interest and Commitment Policy on Harvie.